 What affects the Scrubber’s performance?

 Two main parameters define the performance of any scrubber: the efficiency of gas-liquid contact and the adequacy of the chemical to maintain conditions for absorption.
-Plastic packing material provides high surface area to volume ratio for increased gas and liquid contact.
+Plastic packing material provides a high surface area to volume ratio for increased gas and liquid contact.
 It also maximizes absorption with minimum flow interference.
-Oxidation and reduction potential (ORP) and pH controls plays a significant role in delivering a proper chemical-limited performance.
+Oxidation and reduction potential (ORP) and pH controls play a significant role in delivering a proper chemical-limited performance.
 When designing a column which involves acid/base neutralization in water, one must first determine a pH at which the column will be operated.
-Since The most common absorbents, used to remove sulfide-based odor are sodium hypochlorite and sodium hydroxide, also known as bleach and caustic soda.
-In case of ammonia odor, slightly acidic solutions are used.
+The most common absorbents used to remove sulfide-based odor are sodium hypochlorite and sodium hydroxide, also known as bleach and caustic soda.
+In the case of ammonia odor, slightly acidic solutions are used.

-What makes up a Srubber system?
+What makes up a scrubber system?